Seple/Full_dns_block/README.md

 ⚠️ Important:
 This script does not create its own blocklists.
 Instead, it relies on publicly available lists maintained by external authors.
-All rights to these lists belong to their respective creators ❗ This script simply automates their retrieval and merging to enhance aggressiveness while reducing the final file size for practical use.
+All rights to these lists belong to their respective creators❗ This script simply automates their retrieval and merging to enhance aggressiveness while reducing the final file size for practical use.

 ## 📌 Collection
 A comprehensive collection of additional blocklists for enhanced protection!